Stylish and efficient SUV bristles with appeal

 The diesels also get the option of a four-wheel drive system, that can send power to the rear wheels when the fronts begin to slip.
 This works well, but the reality is not many buyers will go for it.
-Less than eight percent of sales in this market do.

 You’ve got a choice of five trim levels and a further seven optional packs to decipher when deciding which to buy.
 We’re expecting most buyers to get the third level up – Dynamique S Nav sits in the middle of the range and is the best-seller, featuring a huge amount of kit for a relatively low list price.

-You can get a lot of safety kit too – Renault is expecting a five-star Euro NCAP rating and we’ve got no reason to suspect otherwise.
+You can get a lot of safety kit too, plus this Renault received a five-star Euro NCAP rating.
 We liked the Visio system you get on all but base-spec cars, particularly because it’ll read traffic signs and warn you when you stray over the indicated speed limit.
 It also includes lane departure warning and an automatic headlight-levelling function.